 The best place where you can dive with and without cage with a great white shark is Guadalupe in Mexico.
 You can experience this through a Live a Board so you can combine the Soccoro Island and Guadalupe together.
 Search for the manta’s around Soccoro Island and afterwards go see the mighty Great White around Guadalupe.
 These waters stand out for there visibility, so you can see the shark in full glory.
 You can check out live a boards here.

 Like said in the intro, cage diving can be a costly trip.
 The prices vary in high or low season.
-During high season when there is much more white shark action around Cape Town you pay $ 259,- a person for a morning trip.
+During the high season when there is much more white shark action around Cape Town you pay $ 259,- a person for a morning trip.
 During the low season this is only $ 185,- a person.
 Important to know is that a low season means low shark activity.
 You would be lucky to see one or two sharks during your trip.
 Our suggestion is to always check Ocearch for shark activity in the region before you plan a trip to any location since shark activity can be seasonal.
 Also always go on a morning trip because this is the time of day where sharks are most active and usually hunt.

 Your day starts early since the normal departure time is around 7.00 a.m.
 On the boot you get a safety briefing and of we went.
 In the early morning the first stop is Seal Island which is around 45 min out and as the name suggests, there are a lot of seals.
-The unique thing about False Bay is that the seals go from seal island to the main land every morning, crossing a large and deep stretch of ocean.
+The unique thing about False Bay is that the seals go from seal island to the mainland every morning, crossing a large and deep stretch of ocean.

 Frits the decoy

 Because the attacks happen so fast it is easy to miss them and therefore many operators in False Bay use a decoy.
 This decoy is towed behind the boat and triggers an attack even as the morning progresses and the natural hunt has ceased.
-So the chances are high you’r gonna see a big white shark leaping no matter what.
+So the chances are high you’re gonna see a big white shark leaping no matter what.